canonical/lxd/specs/command-line-user-experience.md

-lxc config trust add dakara: new-client-cert.pem                                | Add new-client-cert.pem to the "dakara"'s trust store lxc config trust list                                                           | List all the trusted certificates on the local server lxc config trust dakara: list                                                   | List all the trusted certificates on "dakara" lxc config trust delete \<cert fingerprint\>                                    | Remove a certificate from the local trust store lxc config trust delete dakara: \<cert fingerprint\>                            | Remove a certificate from "dakara"'s trust store
+lxc config trust add dakara: new-client-cert.pem                                | Add new-client-cert.pem to the "dakara"'s trust store lxc config trust list                                                           | List all the trusted certificates on the local server lxc config trust dakara: list                                                   | List all the trusted certificates on "dakara" lxc config trust remove \<cert fingerprint\>                                    | Remove a certificate from the local trust store lxc config trust remove dakara: \<cert fingerprint\>                            | Remove a certificate from "dakara"'s trust store

 * * *